HuangKBAaron/IntrafoundationUDPClient/readme.md

 <br>
 <div style="color: #800000; font-family: Arial,serif; font-size: 80%;">
-I'm available for short and long term contract work.
+I'm available for short and long term contract work.<br>
 Need extensions of some kind crafted or an extra pair of hands for straight up web programming? <a href="http://www.intrafoundation.com/contact-us/">Contact Me</a>.
 </div>
 	</td>
 </tr>